 Relief for Women with Headaches

 Daily Headache Journal: The most practical way to enhance awareness around this issue is a headache journal or headache diary.
-Keeping a daily record of key factors such as tracking everything you eat, drink, exercise, stressors and emotional fluxuations along with when and where you felt a headache coming on.
-Track the quality, quantity and duration of your headache as well as where you are in your menstrual cycle.
-Looking back on this detailed record of your life reveals surprising trends and triggers (both physically, emotionally and environmentally) that can support you committing to a change in lifestyle or diet that result in your well being.
-A detailed account of events and behaviors for 4-6 weeks may be the best investment of your time and energy you will ever make if it results in you becoming pain free.
+Keeping a daily record of key factors such as tracking everything you eat, drink, exercise, stressors, and emotional fluctuations along with when and where you felt a headache coming on.
+Track the quality, quantity, and duration of your headache as well as where you are in your menstrual cycle.
+Looking back on this detailed record of your life reveals surprising trends and triggers (both physically, emotionally, and environmentally) that can support you committing to a change in lifestyle or diet that results in your well-being.
+A detailed account of events and behaviors for 4-6 weeks may be the best investment of your time and energy you will ever make if it results in you becoming pain-free.
 Besides, it is also an opportunity for you to take a closer look at just how well you know and care for the most important person in your life, YOU.

 Nutrition & Digestion: Most people who suffer from headaches are aware that diet is certainly related.
-For many people, sugar, caffeine and alcohol (particularly red wine) are headache triggers.
+For many people, sugar, caffeine, and alcohol (particularly red wine) are headache triggers.
 For others, certain cheeses or wheat are primary triggers.
 Again, it differs from individual to individual and it includes how well you digest, absorb and eliminate foods.
-Good digestion and regular daily bowel movements are signs of efficient detoxification and crucial in balancing the body and becoming pain free.
-If you suffer from constipation, IBS or other intestinal difficulties as well as headaches, then look to addressing these issues digestion issues first.
+Good digestion and regular daily bowel movements are signs of efficient detoxification and are crucial in balancing the body and becoming pain-free.
+If you suffer from constipation, IBS, or other intestinal difficulties as well as headaches, then look to addressing these issues digestion issues first.

-Alignment & Body Mechanics: However, many people are unaware of the huge influence of body mechanics, posture, alignment and muscular tension upon chronic headaches.
+Alignment & Body Mechanics: However, many people are unaware of the huge influence of body mechanics, posture, alignment, and muscular tension upon chronic headaches.
 How most people sit, work and stand creates abnormal forces and strain at the base of the skull (the sub-occiput) which greatly affects the vascular system of the head (cranium).
-For what ever reason, most of us were not taught about proper alignment and how to create or maintain it – in school.
-We were certainly not educated on the affects of alignment on health.
+For whatever reason, most of us were not taught about proper alignment and how to create or maintain it – in school.
+We were certainly not educated on the effects of alignment on health.

-Hands–on therapy: In addition to developing core (trunk) strength and muscular flexibility, many people with chronic headachesrequire hands-on therapies for both physical structural modification as well as assistance in relaxing.
-Therapeutic massage, cranio-sacral, myofacial release, reiki, Alexander technique, acupuncture and acupressure are all sited to offer relief for chronic headachers.
-In fact any form of body work or physical therapy that attends to misalignment and muscular tension may break a pattern of chronic headaches.
+Hands-on therapy: In addition to developing core (trunk) strength and muscular flexibility, many people with chronic headaches require hands-on therapies for both physical structural modification as well as assistance in relaxing.
+Therapeutic massage, craniosacral, myofascial release, reiki, Alexander technique, acupuncture, and acupressure are all sited to offer relief for chronic headaches.
+In fact, any form of bodywork or physical therapy that attends to misalignment and muscular tension may break a pattern of chronic headaches.

 Exercise: Exercise in general also helps to improve the amount of oxygen needed for proper functioning and improved circulation.
-Finding a source of cardiovascular exercise that is fun and enjoyable is the key in maintaining follow through and creating a good habit.
+Finding a source of cardiovascular exercise that is fun and enjoyable is the key to maintaining follow-through and creating a good habit.
 Even 20 minutes of this “fun” active behavior is enough to make significant changes in the overall balance of the body.